 There are many inventions in the coffee industry, some leading to entirely new submarkets and opportunities.
 The coffee market seems to constantly change and take on new brewing trends, leading to new products and methods each year.
 Yet only a few coffee products have had as big of an impact as the paper coffee filter.
-Invented by a housewife in Germany, the paper filter is one of the most-purchased coffee products in the world.
-Let’s take a look at who invented the coffee paper filter and its impact on coffee brewing:
+A housewife in Germany, Melitta Bentz, invented the paper coffee filter, which is one of the most-purchased coffee products in the world.
+Let’s take a look deeper at Melitta’s invention of the coffee paper filter and its impact on coffee brewing:

 Who Invented the First Paper Coffee Filter?

 After some trial and error, Melitta Bentz invented the now-beloved paper coffee filter.
 In 1908 on June 20th, Bentz filed a patent to protect her revolutionary paper filter and protected her invention.
 Not only did she make history with her invention in the coffee world, but she also shattered a glass ceiling for women inventors by being one of the first women to successfully file a patent.